 Can I disable VPN without losing my data or settings?

 Yes.
 Most VPNs offer the ability to disconnect without uninstalling.
 If you choose to uninstall, you’ll need to reinstall and reconfigure the VPN later.
-Is surfshark vpn available in india
+Edgemax vpn setup guide for EdgeRouter IPsec site-to-site and client VPN configuration 2026

 Will disabling VPN affect my online privacy?